Sign In / Sign Out

 Ken Levine, FCAS, MAAA

-Ken Levine is vice president of finance and chief financial officer for Nationwide E&S/Specialty.
+Ken Levine is reitred, and previously served as vice president of finance and chief financial officer for Nationwide E&S/Specialty.
 He joined Nationwide in 1996 and served in various actuarial roles, most recently as leader of the Actuarial Division.
-He brings strong forecasting and finance knowledge as well as communication and team-building skills to his role as leader of the Finance Division.
+He brought strong forecasting and finance knowledge as well as communication and team-building skills to his role as leader of the Finance Division.
 From 2004-2005, Levine stepped out of his actuarial role to head-up a program responsible for leading numerous company-wide projects that transformed Scottsdale Insurance from a product-oriented company to one that is customer centric.
 He has a bachelor's degree in mathematics from Rensselaer Polytechnic Institute, in Troy, NY, is a fellow of the Casualty Actuarial Society and a member of the American Academy of Actuaries.
 He is a past president of the Arizona Actuarial Club, and has served on several Casualty Actuarial Society committees over the years.
 He is also a certified coach with the Hudson Institute of Santa Barbara.

 Dr. Richard London, FSA